 Taking a few minutes to tackle an organizing task can make a world of difference in a space.
 I’m slowly making my way around the house with my long list of areas to organize and to decorate.
 I have a lot of small areas to get organized.
 Sometimes it’s better for me to do mini projects instead of doing one large project.
 Here’s a couple of my mini organization projects that I’ve worked on so far.

-*this post includes affiliate links, which means if you click on a link and make a purchase that I get a small commission that helps support this blog and my family.
+*this post includes affiliate links for your shopping convenience.
 You can read more about affiliate links by reading my Disclosure post*

 I finally made the decision, I can be so indecisive sometimes, remember how long it took me to pick out my mail organizer?
 Sheesh!
 I decided on this acrylic nail polish stand.
 That way she can always see what she has available.